Last blog, What Strategy Is And Isn’t: Playing to Win we shared: Strategy is about making specific choices to win in the marketplace.

 Read Playing to Win: How Strategy Really Works, by AG Lafley and Roger Martin.

 When you decide you need help contact Positioning Systems.
-From these basic fundamentals through the Outthinker Process, we can help you achieve revenue growth, and discover innovative ways to redefine your business, identify revenue producing products, services, or markets, to grow your business.
+From these basic fundamentals through the Outthinker Process, we can help you achieve revenue growth, discover innovative ways to redefine your business, identify revenue-producing products, services, or markets, to grow your business.

 Growth demands Strategic Discipline.

 The 3 Strategic Disciplines: Priority, Metrics, and Meeting Rhythms help your business dramatically improve your forecasting, and alignment, empowering your team to achieve accelerated growth.
 These Execution principles pave the road to success on your 3-5 year plan.